vygr/ChrysaLisp/doc/ASSIGNMENT.md

 can be lists or strings, thus giving us four possible combinations.
 When a string is used this invokes the C-Script expression compiler, on that string, and this emits VP operations that evaluate that expression.
-The C-Script syntax is a subset of C/C++ syntax that most C/C++ programmer will be familiar with.
+The C-Script syntax is a subset of C/C++ syntax that most C/C++ programmers will be familiar with.

 Assignment can be used directly by use of the `(assign)` function in your source, but it is always used, under the hood, by functions like `(entry)`,